Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

 Today, we are making Cauliflower soup.
-Many people believe cauliflower soup is bland, but this version is surprisingly delicious.
 Once considered a humble vegetable, cauliflower makes for a comforting dish.
+It is a common misconception that cauliflower soup possesses a bland flavor; however, this particular recipe is surprisingly flavorful.

 Cauliflower, Onion, Garlic, Paprika powder, Nutmeg, Salt, Black Pepper, Olive oil.